SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 apt-get install libdb4.8-dev libdb4.8++-dev -y
 ```

-### 3. Configure swap to avoid running out of memory:
+### 3. Configure swap to avoid running out of memory if you don't have a swap :

 ```
 fallocate -l 1500M /mnt/1500MB.swap